IRTrail/Horus-Widgets/README.md

 # Power Panel
 Select widget in the normal way.
-Options are Sensor and BattSize
+Options are Sensor, BattSize and Color
   You can choose any sensor or input.
   The widget will divide that by the total (BattSize) and report the remaining percentage.
   I.E: 1 - used/total